KleberVales/Exercicios-OCP-Java-21/README.md

 #### 1. Positive/Negative Number Check

+* Complete the code using a ternary operator so that it prints "positive" or "negative" depending on the value of the number variable.

 #### 3. Grade classification
 * Implement a series of nested ternary operators to provide appropriate grading based on the student's grade
 ```java